MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02.md

 #### Task 4 - Configure group creation policy

 You are an administrator for your Teams organization.
-You need to limit which users are able to create Office 365 groups.
-You will create a security group named **GroupCreators** which only the members of the group are allowed to create Office 365 groups.
+You need to limit which users are able to create Microsoft 365 groups.
+You will create a security group named **GroupCreators** which only the members of the group are allowed to create Microsoft 365 groups.

 1. Connect to the **Client 1 VM** with the credentials that have been provided to you and run **Windows PowerShell**.